NaakkaDev/TiledCS-MonoGame-Example/README.md

 Used the `MonoGame Cross-Platform Desktop Application (OpenGL)` template.

+**Note:** Because someone wanted to learn, I have updated this example to work with the newest (3.8) MonoGame version and the new TiledCS that succeeded TiledSharp.

 ## Notes:
 The TMX and TSX map files is **not** supposed to be build with content pipeline.
 Just add it to the project and set **Copy if newer** from the files properties.